HOME > Handbook > Setting up a run

 Scouting is the act of stopping before a rapid, getting out of the boats, examining the rapid from a better vantage point, talking about it with your crew, and making some decisions.
 See our River reading section for more information on how to interpret the rapids.

-Some novices are raring to go at the first site of a fun-looking rapid and they don't understand why the group is stopping to get out and look at it.
+Some novices are itching to go at the first sight of a fun-looking rapid, and they don't understand why the group is stopping to get out and look at it.
 They often learn quickly.
 Rapids are more complex than they first appear.
 Even paddlers who are very experienced and know the rapid well should stop and scout with the beginners.
-Additionally, different water levels impact the rapid and its features—familiarity with one water level does not necessarily translate at other water levels or water temperatures
+Additionally, different water levels impact the rapid and its features—familiarity with one water level does not necessarily translate to other water levels or water temperatures.

 It may seem trite, but it is really important to walk carefully when scouting.
-Scouting can sometimes feel like a time-suck, and there is a tendency to want to move quickly.
+If the group is feeling rushed, scouting can feel like a time-suck, and there is a tendency to want to move quickly.
 Since most of scouting is along the shoreline, it's often rock-to-rock walking, and often on wet rocks.
-In addition to falling into the river, there is a real risk of injury - a twisted ankle, a jammed toe, a scraped leg, or worse.
+In addition to falling into the river, there is a real risk of injury—a twisted ankle, a jammed toe, a scraped leg, or worse.
 Careless scouting can end a trip prematurely or make it much more difficult with a serious injury.

 On one of our trips, a paddler was running across some rocks unnecessarily and tripped on a plant root hidden by leaves.
-He caught himself but his hands landed on either side of a sharp rock and it took it pretty hard on the chin.
+He caught himself, but his hands landed on either side of a sharp rock but took it pretty hard on the chin.
 We got the gusher stopped and used those steri-trips to keep the skin together and carry on.
 He had a nice blood stain all over his PFD until his next dump.

 "WORMMS" is a scouting acronym to help whitewater paddlers remember all the things to look for on a scout.
 It's not just about finding the line you want to take.
 (The key terms used below are covered in our Communication section).